trianglecity/theano-develop-docker/README.md

 [13]			... working in Docker from the souce code ...

-You can see the souce code chanage in Theano on the fly in Docker.
+You can see the souce code change in Theano on the fly in Docker.